Biting the Dust in Cambodia (Part Three) | Hawaii Reporter

 So, I offered her a glass of water, and again tried my limited Khmer for some small talk before ushering her to the door and bidding her farewell – and again, thought nothing more of this.
 After all, I was feeling miserable and just wanted a nap before returning to the office.
 So it came as a complete surprise when arriving home that night to find her fast asleep in my bed – wearing my tee shirt and gym shorts, her long black hair spilling over the pillow she clutched.

-So began my friendly relationship with Vany – who had lived through the all-too-common stark suffering and loss of loved ones as a result of the brutal Pol Pot years.
+So began my friendly relationship with Vany – who had lived through the all-too-common stark suffering, horrific trauma and loss of loved ones as a result of the brutal Pol Pot years.
 Her parents were presumed dead, and so were her husband and child.
 She had been working at the floating casino moored in the center of town and had been laid off – and for some reason could no longer stay with her sister, who was also working in town.

 Vany spoke no English, but knew some French, and I suspected she may have been the girlfriend of a resident Frenchman who had since left Cambodia, and was looking for a new boyfriend/ benefactor.